50 positive feedback examples to inspire and motivate your team

 Positive feedback examples for lauding milestones and achievements

-Milestones mark progress that can benefit all of you at work.
-Take the time to acknowledge the significant accomplishments of your peers:
+Milestones mark progress that can benefit the whole team.
+In addition, they are worth a real pause.
+So take the time to acknowledge the big wins of your peers:

 1. “Congratulations on your promotion!
 No one deserves it more.”